eeyorelife/eeyorelife.github.io/start.md

 import org.jbox2d.common.*;
 import org.jbox2d.dynamics.*;
 Box2DProcessing box2d;
-Body body;
+Body body; //Initializing the body

 void setup(){
   box2d = new Box2DProcessing(this);
   box2d.createWorld();

-  BodyDef bd = new BodyDef();
-  bd.position.set(box2d.coordPixelsToWorld(width/2,height/2));
-  bd.type = BodyType.DYNAMIC;
+  BodyDef bd = new BodyDef(); //Getting ready to define a new body bd.position.set(box2d.coordPixelsToWorld(width/2,height/2)); // set the position of the body bd.type = BodyType.DYNAMIC; //decide which bodytype we want.
+The three posibilities are dynamic, static and kinematic

   body = box2d.createBody(bd);
 }
 ```

 You can't see it, but it is there!
 Our body, does not have a shape.
-It is a lonely soul without a human to inhabit.
+It is a lonely soul without a box to inhabit.
 It has coordinates, but nothing else.
-We ned to create a shape
+We ned to create a shape:

 ### The shape
 What do we need to define a shape?
 We need to know what kind of shape we want to create and it's size.
 First, we make width and height variables like we are used to in Processing: `float w = 16, h = 16;`.
 Then we use the ´PolygonShape()´ class to create a new shape: `PolygonShape ps = new PolygonShape();` And then we set it as a box: `ps.setAsBox(box2d.scalarPixelsToWorld(w/2), box2d.scalarPixelsToWorld(w/2));`.
-Remember that coordinate problem? yes, that applies to size as well.
-So we need to use the function `scalarPixelsToWorld` to convert from Processing to Box2D.
-Also, why are we dividing width and height by 2?
+Okay, so we remembered to use `scalarPixelsToWorld` to convert size from Processing to Box2D.
+But why are we dividing width and height by 2?
 Because Box2D defines width as the distance from the center to the edge.
 Almost like a radius in a circle.
 Don't ask me how that makes sense.
-So the width will be half of the actual width of the body.
-And before we throw it all together we connect the body and the shape with a fixture.
-For now, I think it's ok if Box2D just creates a default fixture for us: `body.createFixture(ps,1);` Throwing it all together again:
+So the variable that hold the width will be half of the actual width of the body.

+Now we have a body(soul) and a shape and they are beautiful!
+The only problem is that they are separate.
+They don't know each other yet.
+We need to _join_ them with a _fixture_.
+And that could get very comlicated, but _fortunately_ Box2D has made an option to just go with a default fixture.
+So we don't have to worry too much about it.
+Here is the easy way to create a fixture:  `body.createFixture(ps,1);` Throwing it all together again:

 ```
 import shiffman.box2d.*;